MINUTES FROM OUR 6/17, 6/24, 8/28 TOWN HALLS

 We are including a report by that district’s DCM, as well as a much fuller list of questions generated at that meeting below.

 We really wish we had a list of answers to those questions.
 If you find those answers, we really encourage you to share them with us and with A.A. as a whole.
-Once your group has developed its own informed conscience about safely reopening spaces for your meetings, please consider sending its experience to the Oahu Intergroup through our manager, at firstname.lastname@example.org as well as the Group Services Desk at GSO at the following address: Jeff W. at email@example.com.
+Once your group has developed its own informed conscience about safely reopening spaces for your meetings, please consider sending its experience to the Oahu Intergroup through our manager, at email@example.com as well as the Group Services Desk at GSO through Jeff W., at firstname.lastname@example.org.

 We do have a starting point for your answers.
 Intergroups throughout the A.A. world are hearing from groups and beginning to create lists of shared experience and suggestions.
 These suggestions were a collaborative effort of Baltimore, San Francisco, Chicago, and New York Intergroups